Click the logo

 tall fore and main masts.
 And as Mariposa had crossed the Pacific during her

-maiden voyage at an average spewed of 22 knots she proved that she was and her
+maiden voyage at an average spewed of 22 knots she proved that she and her two

-two sisters were indeed a force to recon with!
-Her sister SS Monterey (1)
+sisters were indeed a force to recon with!
+Her sister SS Monterey (1) followed

 Although many say

-they are in fact quite different!
-The most obvious is that Malolo’s
+are in fact quite different!
+The most obvious is that Malolo’s lifeboats

-lifeboats are slung low on boat deck, whilst on the “White Fleet”
+are slung low on boat deck, whilst on the “White Fleet” they are

-far greater and her superstructure was a superior one and more integrated with
+greater and her superstructure was a superior one and more integrated with her

-her hull design and it was also aerodynamically superior.
+hull design in addition it was aerodynamically superior.
 Another unusual

 feature was that the aft funnel was slightly shorter than the forward one, thus